Enterprise

 Automated error monitoring: Deploy automated monitoring across all environments — development, staging, and production.
 Catch JavaScript errors, API failures, and performance anomalies the moment they occur, not when a user reports them days later.

 Visual bug reporting: Make it effortless to report bugs during testing.
-When a tester can capture a screenshot, annotate it, and submit a report with full technical context (console logs, network requests, session replay) in one click, bugs get reported immediately instead of being noted on a sticky note and forgotten.
+When a tester can capture a screenshot, annotate it, and submit a report with full technical context (console logs, network requests, session replay) in one click, bugs get reported immediately instead of being noted on a sticky note and forgotten — and that one-click capture is exactly the kind of context a tool like Bugzy attaches automatically, so nothing is lost between finding the bug and fixing it.

 Continuous regression testing: Run regression tests on every merge, not just before releases.
 The earlier a regression is detected, the fewer code changes need to be investigated to find the root cause.